Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - To practice this, we utilize the Final panel, which has a control prompt.
 The

-at the left is a prompt, subsequently which nosotros can type commands.- We type
+$at the left is a prompt, subsequently which nosotros can type commands.- We type

-stands for "C languages", a compiler written past a group of people).
+clang hello.c(whereclangstands for "C languages", a compiler written past a group of people).
 Simply before we press enter, we click the folder icon on the top left of CS50 Sandbox.
-We see our file,hello.c
+We see our file,hello.c.
+So we press enter in the terminal window, and encounter that we take some other file now, calleda.out(short for "associates output").
+Inside that file is the code for our program, in binary.
+Now, nosotros tin type./a.outin the concluding prompt to run the programmea.outin our electric current folder.
+We just wrote, compiled, and ran our first program!

 - We type